ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: Conclusions

 \section{Conclusions}

-In this work, we presented \acro which enables selective coordinate encryption for protecting point cloud video streaming using Attribute-Based Encryption (ABE).
-By encrypting only targeted subsets of X, Y, Z coordinates rather than entire frames, our method lowers computational cost while still producing strong obfuscation that prevents meaningful unauthorized viewing.
-Our results show that encrypting only the X coordinate offers substantial obfuscation with up to 50\% decreased encryption time and up to 80\% decreased decryption time compared to full-frame encryption.
+In this work, we presented \acro, which enables selective coordinate encryption for protecting point cloud video streaming using Attribute-Based Encryption (ABE).
+Rather than encrypting entire frames, \acro encrypts only targeted subsets of the X, Y, and Z coordinates, which significantly lowers computational cost.
+Our results show that encrypting only the X coordinate offers up to 40\% lower encryption time and up to 75\% lower decryption time compared to full-frame encryption.

-Our work is novel in integrating and evaluating security in the point cloud streaming pipeline.
-In our evaluations, we compared three ABE granularities (XYZ, XY, X) against HTTPS and HTTP-only baselines on a CloudLab deployment.
-The results show that our ABE schemes significantly reduce CPU load at the server and cache by as much as 80\% and 63\%, respectively, while maintaining hit rates comparable to unsecured HTTP-only streaming.
-On the client-side ABE-XYZ and ABE-XY incur lower rebuffering than HTTPS, while ABE-X achieves rebuffering-free playback similar to HTTP-only.
-Although our ABE schemes increased the CPU usage of the client, the added overhead remains manageable.
+Our work is novel in integrating and evaluating security within the point cloud streaming pipeline.
+In our evaluations, we compared three ABE granularities (XYZ, XY, and X) against HTTPS and HTTP-only baselines on a CloudLab deployment.
+The results show that our ABE schemes significantly reduce CPU load at the server and cache by up to 80\% and 63\%, respectively, while maintaining cache hit rates comparable to unsecured HTTP-only streaming.
+On the client side, ABE-XYZ and ABE-XY incur lower rebuffering than HTTPS, while ABE-X achieves rebuffering-free playback similar to HTTP-only.
+Although our ABE schemes increase client-side CPU usage, the added overhead remains manageable.
+Finally, we show that adopting RAM-based caching mitigates the increased response time observed with disk-based caching, reducing rebuffering while preserving performance trends across all evaluated schemes.

-This study focused on per-frame delivery and a single point cloud quality level.
-Future work will incorporate segment-based delivery and multi-bitrate support for point clouds to evaluate adaptive bitrate (ABR) streaming conditions.